 Coming days will be tumultuous for Chandrababu Naidu

-New Delhi, June 06: Former Andhra Pradesh Chief Minister Chandrababu Naidu and his family are a concerned lot as new Chief Minister Y. S. Jagan Mohan Reddy has given a green signal to the Central Bureau of Investigation (CBI) to probe cases in the state without prior approval of the state government.
+New Delhi, June 06: Former Andhra Pradesh chief minister Chandrababu Naidu and his family are concerned as new Chief Minister Y S Jagan Mohan Reddy has given a green signal to the Central Bureau of Investigation (CBI) to probe cases in the state without prior approval of the state government.

 In November last year, Naidu government had withdrawn the general consent given to the members of the Delhi Special Police Establishment (DSPE).
 The CBI is a part of the DSPE.